QuakeMigrate/QuakeMigrate/docs/interfaces.rst

     * ``run``: this is used to add a new run configuration.
 Expects a run name.

 - ``build-lut``: used to build a traveltime lookup table.
 Expects a LUT name.
 - ``detect``: used to run the detect stage of QuakeMigrate.
-Expects a run name.
+Expects a run name, starttime, and endtime.
 - ``trigger``: used to run the trigger stage of QuakeMigrate.
-Expects a run name.
+Expects a run name, starttime, and endtime.
 - ``locate``: used to run the locate stage of QuakeMigrate.
-Expects a run name.
+Expects a run name, starttime, and endtime.

 For now, the user must be in root directory of a QuakeMigrate project for these commands to run (tracked by a ``.`` file).